 Destination Orkney

-Could there be a more apt themed year for Orkney than one focused on Stories?
-Destination Orkney and HIE Orkney has certainly made the most of the Year of Stories so far.
+Could there be a more apt Themed Year for Orkney than one focused on Stories?
+Destination Orkney and HIE Orkney certainly made the most of the Year of Stories.

-The brand new Discover Orkney’s Stories hero film perfectly portrays the importance of storytelling to the island, and entices visitors to gather round the imaginary hearth to find out more.
+The Discover Orkney’s Stories hero film perfectly portrays the importance of storytelling to the island.
+It entices visitors to gather round the imaginary hearth to find out more.

 Discover Orkney's Stories